knat/XData/Docs/TutorialEBiz.md

 The schema compiler has two duties: first it checks the schema is correct in syntax and in semantics; second it generates the concrete code(currently C# code) from the schema, which is based on the abstract DOM library.

-Let's get our hands dirty to finish the EBiz web application simulation.
+Let's get our hands dirty.

 1) [Visual Studio 2013](http://www.visualstudio.com/downloads/download-visual-studio-vs) is required.